hensyou/cf-micro-service-architecture/labs/lab3/README.md

   "productName" : "Hammer of Thor"
 }
 ```
+Note: You must be worthy to use this product :-)

 You can not try the GET endpoint again, to see the above inventory added.

 ### Deploy to Cloud Foundry